-Action carried out to: (For example) Monitored by: (for example) Embed biodiversity into decision making & procurement Reflected the commitment to biodiversity and natural areas in the Council's 2019 Annual Report.
+Action carried out to: (For example) Monitored by: (for example) Embed biodiversity into decision making & procurement Reflected the commitment to biodiversity and natural areas in the Council's 2022 Annual Report.
 Taken into account biodiversity considerations when considering planning applications and other associated matters, such as footpath diversion orders and neighbourhood services matters.
 Developing adaptation & mitigation responses to the impacts of climate change.
 Commitments made in documents Consideration of biodiversity demonstrated in decisions on planning applications.
-Raise awareness of biodiversity & its importance Safeguard principal species and habitats Ensured no negative impacts on protected species Records of any sites or species safeguarded; Supported the Local Authority for bat protection near the old school.
+Raise awareness of biodiversity & its importance Safeguard principal species and habitats Ensured no negative impacts on protected species Records of any sites or species safeguarded ; Supported the Local Authority for bat protection near the old school.
 Restore & create habitats and resilient ecological networks Planted planters with native pollinator friendly flowers (provided by community volunteers).
 Area of habitat increased.

-Supported a local community woodland (The Cunnigar) which is now a haven for wildlife and includes features such as a community bench.
-The woodland, pond and meadow has been untouched and left in natural state for over 30 years.
+Supported a local community woodland (The Cunnigar) which is now a haven for wildlife and includes features such as a community benches.
+The woodland, pond and meadow areas have been enhanced in conjunction with the County Council in early 2023 and significant work will continue to enhance this are further in the coming years.
 Changed mowing regimes by reducing the frequency of cuts at lower end of Glebelands to encourage wildflowers and other pollinator friendly plants, also providing cover for small mammals and reptiles.
-Installed nesting boxes in the 6 nesting sites provided Cunnigar, to provide safe places for species of birds that are struggling to nest.
-Tackle negative factors: for e.g. reduce pollution, use nature based solutions, address invasive species Sustainable procurement policy which includes ensuring office supplies such as paper, cleaning products and office furniture are sustainably sourced (e.g. locally and/or made from recycled material).
-Reduced the use of pesticides to only where absolutely necessary such as to control invasive non native species such as Japanese Knotweed.
-Reported Japanese Knotweed at Silverdale / Arnolds yard to Local Authority.
-Use improve and share evidence • Support capacity and/or other organisations Annual award scheme (Johnston In Bloom) to recognise the achievements of either a resident or local business that provide and display flowers throughout the summer.
+Installed nesting boxes in the Cunnigar, to provide safe places for species of birds that are struggling to nest.
+6 nesting sites provided Tackle negative factors: for e.g. reduce pollution, use nature based solutions, address invasive species Sustainable procurement policy which includes ensuring office supplies such as paper, cleaning products and office furniture are sustainably sourced (e.g. locally and/or made from recycled material).
+Reduced the use of pesticides to only where absolutely necessary such as to control invasive non- native species such as Japanese Knotweed.
+Working with Local Authority teams to control invasive weeds on a regular basis to reduce further spread.
+Use improve and share evidence Evidence of enhancement is shred to various community and county councillors and "good news" stories will be shared with local media.
+Support capacity and/or other organisations Annual award scheme (Johnston In Bloom) to recognise the achievements of either a resident or local business that provide and display flowers throughout the summer.
 Required any organisations receiving grant from us to demonstrate how this will contribute to supporting biodiversity as part of their project.
 Support the Primary school in their ambitions to develop the wetland to the rear of the school.

-Challenge the Local Authority where increased biodiverstity van be obtained within our village. --- --
+Challenge the Local Authority where increased biodiversity can be obtained within our village.
+Deview of aC duty